-If your development certificate or team provisioning profile doesn’t appear in the Code Signing Identity pop-up menu, try refreshing the provisioning profiles, as described in Refreshing Provisioning Profiles in Xcode.
+If your development certificate or team provisioning profile doesn’t appear in the Code Signing Identity pop-up menu, try downloading the provisioning profiles, as described in Downloading Provisioning Profiles in Xcode.
 If you are using an Xcode-managed provisioning profile, read Using Xcode-Managed Provisioning Profiles.
 If you are using a custom provisioning profile, read Using Custom Provisioning Profiles.

 Your Keychain Contains Duplicate Code Signing Identities

 You get one of these error messages when there are duplicate code signing identities in your keychain, such as two development identities or two distribution identities (your keychain must contain at most one code signing identity of each type):

 Build error "iPhone Developer: <your_name> (XYZ123ABC): ambiguous (matches "iPhone Developer: <your_name> (XYZ123ABC)" in /Library/Keychains/System.keychain and "iPhone Developer: <your_name> (XYZ123ABC)" in /Users/../Library/Keychains/login.keychain)"